 TriHealth Heart Institute

-We are Cincinnati’s leading heart and vascular program, focusing on providing the least invasive option for each patient for optimal outcomes with the least recovery time.
+As Cincinnati’s leading heart and vascular program, we focus on personalized care - providing the least invasive option, with the least recovery time and optimal outcomes for each patient.
 Our highly regarded cardiologists and surgeons perform Cincinnati’s widest range of cardiac procedures at multiple locations across the region.
-We have the most experienced team of surgeons in the region, performing more open-heart surgeries than any other regional health system.

 - Bethesda North Hospital has received the Blue Distinction Center for Cardiac Care from Blue Cross Blue Shield.